Product Roadmap for SaaS: Everything you Need to Know

 So you’re going for a long trip, you have a planned destination, but you better take care of all the stops too.
 The car is ready, everyone’s on board, but where are you going to eat?
 Will you be able to have restroom stops?
 Where are you going to spend the night?
 In the development journey of a SaaS product, we track that path with a roadmap!

-Roadmaps are a perfect tool to keep track of your SaaS company goals, feature development, and general improvements short and long term.
-In this article, we’ll examine in detail what a roadmap is, who needs to see it and how to make it work for your SaaS.
+Product roadmaps are a perfect tool to keep track of your SaaS company goals, feature development, and general improvements short and long term.
+In this article, we’ll examine in detail what a roadmap is, who needs to see it and how to make it work for your SaaS product strategy.
 So let’s go to the open road! 🛣️

 What is a product roadmap?

 All SaaS companies are ever-evolving.
 They follow the movements of the market, new trends, user requests, and better available technology.
-Roadmaps are living documents because as your product improves, the map changes too.
-If you want your roadmap to work, you should update it constantly to reflect the hard work that your team is putting into your product.
+Product roadmaps are living documents because as your product improves, the map changes too.
+If you want your product roadmap to work, you should update it constantly to reflect the hard work that your team is putting into your product.

 Who is the roadmap for?

-An external or public roadmap can entice investors and customers with new additions to an already great product.
-Even if you missed some features at launch, a roadmap works as a promise of further development.
+An external or public product roadmap can entice investors and customers with new or improved functionality to an already great product.
+Even if you missed some features at launch, a product roadmap works as a promise of further development.

 - A roadmap for developers should be task-oriented and full of technical specifications that could help to keep the team in sync and focused on the work you need from them.

-- A roadmap for sales or marketing teams should avoid the technical jargon and focus more on how each planned improvement can solve your customers’ problems.
+A roadmap for sales or customer facing teams should avoid the technical jargon and focus more on the value proposition of each planned improvement and how they can solve your customers’ problems.
 It should also keep them informed on the development process as they will have to convey that information to users and potential customers.

 - A roadmap for executives needs to be business-first.
-It should focus on strategies, long-term goals, overarching planning, and team coordination.
+It should focus on business objectives, long-term goals, overarching planning, and team coordination.
 You may differentiate between C-suite executives.
-For example, a CTO may be more interested in the tech, while the CFO and CEO on the business-side strategies.
+For example, a CTO may be more interested in the tech, while the CFO and CEO on the business-side strategic direction.

-- A roadmap for users should consider who your customers are.
+- A customer facing roadmap should consider your product audience.
 A SaaS product aimed at developers may need more technical details than one for general audiences.
-But regardless of that, it should always convey the advantages of each update in customer-friendly and enticing terms.
+But regardless of that, it should always convey the actual value of each update in customer-friendly and enticing terms.
 They need to be excited for what is to come!

 Steps to implement a product roadmap for SaaS